2SLGBTQ+ Students

 Advisors as Your Resource

-Beyond academics, it’s essential to consider your identity when researching study abroad locations.
-Discuss any questions you may have about considerations as a 2SLGBTQ+ (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer) student with your advisor.
+Beyond academics, it's critical to consider your identity when researching study abroad locations.
+Talk to your advisor about any concerns you have as a 2SLGBTQ+ student.

 Discuss your concerns

-Additionally, the Multicultural Study Abroad Group (MSAG) can help you locate advisors who frequently work with underrepresented students.
-These advisors know how to help you start planning to fit study abroad into your degree.
-They also have experience working with students who face similar challenges that you may face when you consider study abroad.
+The Multicultural Study Abroad Group (MSAG) can help you find advisors experienced with underrepresented students.
+These advisors can assist you in planning how study abroad can fit into your plans and address challenges you may face when you consider studying abroad.

 Things to consider when choosing a location